DPIRD-DMA/OmniCloudMask/README.md

 -   `output_dir (Optional[Union[Path, str]], optional)`: Directory to save the prediction files.
 Defaults to None.
 If None, the predictions will be saved in the same directory as the input scene.
 -   `custom_models (Union[list[torch.nn.Module], torch.nn.Module], optional)`: A list or singular custom torch models to use for prediction.
 Defaults to [].
--   `pred_classes (int, optional)` :  Number of classes to predict.
+-   `pred_classes (int, optional)`:  Number of classes to predict.
 Defaults to 4, to be used with custom models.
 Defaults to 4.
 -   `destination_model_dir (Union[str, Path, None])`: Directory to save the model weights.
 Defaults to None.
 -   `model_download_source (str, optional)`: Source from which to download the model weights.
+Defaults to "hugging_face", can also be "google_drive".
+-   `compile_models (bool, optional)`: If True, compiles the models for faster inference.
+Defaults to False.
+-   `compile_mode (str, optional)`: Compilation mode for the models.
+Defaults to "default".
-Defaults to "google_drive", can also be "hugging_face".
+-   `model_version (float, optional`: Version of the model to use.
+Defaults to 2.0 can also be 1.0 for original models.

 ### `predict_from_array`